-Operating Mode: Assign FM, WFM, AM, LSB, USB, or CW as appropriate for the frequency.
+Operating Mode: Assign FM (+ 5 kHz), Narrow FM (+ 2.5 kHz), or AM as appropriate for the frequency.
 This value can be set and stored independently for each memory channel.

 Name: Enter an Alpha/Numeric tag (up to 8 characters) for a memory channel to provide an easy reminder of the function of a particular channel.
+The name is shown along with the frequency on the display of the radio.